VladislavKaverinskii/Demo-Dialogue-Systems---English/README.md

 The entry point of the application in file *manage.py* in the root directory of the application.
 Its behaviour obey the general rules of the Django applications.

 Files keywords.json and keywords_aliyev.json represent named entities from the different ontologies used in the system.
-These files are created automaticaly from the OWL ontologies and have the following structure.
-It is a cictionary with the next high level keys:
+These files are created automatically from the OWL ontologies and have the following structure.
+It is a dictionary with the next high level keys:

     "class_names_dict" - entities relate to the OWL classes "individual_names_dict" - entities relate to the OWL individuals "pradicates" - entities relate to the named specific predicates from the ontology "defined_classes" - names of the classes that are linked with specific predicates

-  Such a classification simplifies the futher entities substitution to SPARQL queries.
+Such a classification simplifies the further entities substitution to SPARQL queries.

+The "class_names_dict" has keys which represent the entities of OWL classes as they are given in the ontology.
+To them corresponds dictionaries with a single key “words”.
+It includes the list of lemmatized words (“text” key) and the parts of speech (“POS” key) for each word from the corresponding named entity.
+Parts of speech are marked as it assumed in the NLTK.